Yard Waste Removal

 - Extra yard waste units over 50 lbs.

-- Bundles larger than four feet long and two feet in diameter Bundles tied with wire, nylon cording, plastic banding
+- Bundles larger than four feet long and 18 inches in diameter.
+Bundles tied with wire, nylon cording, plastic banding

 Extra Yard Waste

 Occasional extra yard waste may be placed in paper compostable bags no larger than 40 gallons not weighing more than 50 lbs.
 Please label bags “yard waste’ and place next to yard waste cart.
 Yard waste in plastic bags will be charged as trash.
 Branches can be secured in bundles sized 3ft x 3ft x 18in.
 You must contact the office prior to your service day to advise you will have additional yard waste, limitations apply.

 Composting is the art of turning organic waste into a rich soil amendment called humus.
 Backyard composting is easy to learn and is full of benefits for you and the environment.
 Organic wastes that can be composted include fruit and vegetable peelings, coffee grounds, grass clippings and leaves.
 Some things you should not include in your backyard compost include meat or dairy products and weed seeds.